-To delete a rule set, click the Delete icon to the right of the rule set on the rule set screen.
+To delete a rule set, Click the Actions (...) drop-down to the right of a rule set on the rule set screen, and then select the Delete option.

-6.7.7 The rule set screen
+6.7.7 The Rule Set screen

-From the rule set tab, click on a rule set to display the tables or files in the rule set.
+From the Rule Set tab, Click on the Actions (...) drop-down to the right of a rule set, and then select the Edit option to display the tables or files in the rule set.
 The rule set screen appears.